saajidsyed/angular-floating-button/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { NgFloatingActionMenuModule } from 'angular-floating-button';
+import { NgFloatingActionMenuModule } from 'ng-floating-action-menu';

 @NgModule({
   declarations: [AppComponent],